kubernetes/community/contributors/design-proposals/local-storage-overview.md

 Kubelet will attempt to enforce capacity limits on a best effort basis.
 If the underlying container runtime cannot surface usage metrics for the writable layer, then kubelet will not provide capacity isolation for the writable layer.

+### Are LocalStorage PVs required to be a whole partition?

+No, but it is the recommended way to ensure capacity and performance isolation.
+For HDDs, a whole disk is recommended for performance isolation.
+In some environments, multiple storage partitions are not available, so the only option is to share the same filesystem.
+In that case, directories in the same filesystem can be specified, and the adminstrator could configure group quota to provide capacity isolation.

 # Features & Milestones